thomasdouenne/yellow_vests_aej_ep/README.md

-code/rev_i_erfs2014.csv: data from survey ERFS used to get information on actual income distribution of the French population (selected variables) code/survey.csv: raw data from Qualtrics survey code/survey_prepared.csv: data from Qualtrics survey after preparation
+code/rev_i_erfs2014.csv: data from survey ERFS used to get information on actual income distribution of the French population (selected variables) code/survey.csv: raw data from Qualtrics survey code/survey_prepared.csv: data from Qualtrics survey after preparation conso-eff-function.xls: data from National accounts used to inflate our figures.

 images/: different images generated from papier.R, also includes images from companion paper